How to Choose the Best Free SEO Tools for your Business

 Outdated Content Finder

-The chaps over at Greenlane Search Marketing created a particularly useful tool if you’re struggling for content Ideas.
-Put in the search term you want to rank for, or just the general topic of content you want to write about.
+The chaps over at Greenlane Search Marketing created a particularly useful tool if you’re struggling with content Ideas.
+Put in the search term you want to rank for or just the general content topic you want to write about.

 Buzzsumo

-Granted, methods of link building in the past have been incredibly manipulative, however, in our eyes, the likes of writing content on other sites is only beneficial to all involved.
+Granted, methods of link-building in the past have been incredibly manipulative; however, in our eyes, writing content on other sites is only beneficial to all involved.

-Provided the content is strong enough, one gets some lovely new content for their site, the other gets to raise awareness of their site or become a bit more of an authority on a subject matter.
+Provided the content is strong enough, one gets some lovely new content for their site; the other gets to raise awareness of their site or become more of an authority on a subject matter.

-Link Miner is the perfect tool for the broken link building tactic.
+Link Miner is the perfect tool for the broken link-building tactic.
 It’s fast and very easy to use and understand.
-If you want to find a little more about broken link building check out the Broken Link Building Bible.
+To learn more about broken link building, check out the Broken Link Building Bible.

-We use both in conjunction with each other to find a better overall feel for the site using both as they look at slightly different indicators.
+We use both to find a better overall feel for the site, as they look at slightly different indicators.

 Ahrefs Site Explorer

-This allows you to see the bigger picture, not just links from traditional HTML pages.
-Thanks to a bunch of handy features, Site Explorer makes backlink analysis dead simple.
+This lets you see the bigger picture, not just links from traditional HTML pages.
+Thanks to many handy features, Site Explorer makes backlink analysis dead simple.

 You can set a time frame, filter the data by type, platform, and language, analyze anchor texts, and even track gained or lost backlinks right from your inbox with Ahrefs alerts.